How to Catch a Fish? A Step by Step Guide

 Trout Tickling

 This is the process of massaging the belly of the trout.
-If done for a long time and properly, it will go into a half-conscious state for a minute.
+If done properly for a long time, it will go into a half-conscious state for a minute.
 After this, it can easily be tossed onto dry land.

 Spearfishing

-Spearfishing is an ancient way to fish that involves using spears, harpoons, and arrows.
-Individuals who adopt this method of fishing using different tools to push the spear forward.
-It’s not uncommon to find some using rubber, slings, and loops.
+Spearfishing is an ancient way to fish using spears, harpoons, and arrows.
+Individuals who adopt this method of fishing use different tools to push the spear forward.
+It’s common to find some using rubber, slings, and loops.

 There are different ways of spearfishing, and they include: